 By making it easier for researchers to access data, the CDP is enabling more studies that include information from multiple provinces and/or territories, strengthening research and leading to better decision-making for healthcare and social service provision.

-The CDP is also committed to including a diversity of voices in its Public Advisory Committee (PAC), which will help shape the priorities for the types of studies conducted and data that will be made available through the platform.
-Subscribe to receive updates about how you can become a member of the PAC.
+The CDP is committed to including a diversity of voices in its Public Advisory Committee (PAC), which will help shape the priorities for the types of studies conducted and data that will be made available through the platform.